atzoriandrea/Demographic-Bias-in-Deep-Face-Recognition-in-The-Wild/README.md

 ## Acknowledgements

-This work is an extension of <a href="https://github.com/atzoriandrea/Exploratory-Analysis-in-Face-Authentication" target="_blank">Explaining Disparate Impacts in Face Recognition via Image Characteristics</a>, that has been published in International Joint Conference on Biometrics (IJCB 2022) proceedings.
+This work is an extension of <a href="https://github.com/atzoriandrea/Exploratory-Analysis-in-Face-Authentication" target="_blank">Explaining Bias in Deep Face Recognition via Image Characteristics</a>, which has been published in the International Joint Conference on Biometrics (IJCB 2022) proceedings.
 (Available <a href="https://ieeexplore.ieee.org/document/10007937" target="_blank">here</a>)

 ```